Parenting in KFL&A

 • Receiving more than one immunization at a time does not overwhelm your child’s immune system or increase the risk of a reaction.

-The Pediacel immunization given at 2 months protects your child against five diseases: diphtheria, tetanus, pertussis, polio, and haemophilus influenza type b (Hib).
-Your child will also receive a dose of the immunizations that protect against pneumococcal disease and rotavirus.
+You will be offered three vaccines at your 2 month visit.
+The first vaccine is the Pediacel immunization which protects your child against five diseases: diphtheria, tetanus, pertussis, polio, and haemophilus influenza type b (Hib) that is given by an injection into the muscle.
+Your child will also receive an immunization that protects against thirteen types of the pneumococcal virus and an oral liquid vaccine for rotavirus.

 Learn about these 5 diseases

-Your child will receive two injections in the thigh, and one oral vaccine which your child will drink.
+Your child will receive two injections in the thigh (one in each thigh), and one oral vaccine which your child will drink.

 Important note: Please report your child's immunizations to KFL&A Public Health.
 Health care providers do not report immunizations.